 When you fool around with disc nodes you need to be aware of the fact that they have a special internal data structure.
-As long as you reassign the fields when you have extended the lists it's ok because then the tail pointers get updated, but when you add to list without reassigning you
+As long as you reassign the fields when you have extended the lists it's ok because then the tail pointers get updated, but when you add to list without reassigning you might end up in trouble when the linebreak routien kicks in.
+You can call this function to check the list for issues with disc nodes.

 '''

 node.check_discretionary(<node> n)

-node.check_discretionaries(<node> head)
+node.check discretionaries(<node> head)

 '''